johnwcowan/r7rs-work/MaybeEither.md

 The Maybe and Either types and their procedures are based on Scala's Option and Either types, though the name "Maybe" comes from Haskell.
 (I think "Maybe" is catchier than "Option", which ultimately comes from ML.)
-The trivalent logic is based on Chicken's `sql-null` egg.
+The trivalent logic is loosely based on Chicken's `sql-null` egg.